ElenaCoder/metropolia-ai-project/README.md

 ❗❗ **Note:** ❗❗
 - This project is hosted on a free-tier server for demonstration purposes.
 - Delays may occur due to server inactivity and model loading times.
-- The server takes approximately **1-2 minutes** to wake up after inactivity, and the model may take **20 seconds** to load for the first request.
+- Please note that the server may require **1-2 minutes** to initialize after periods of inactivity due to free-tier hosting limitations.
+And the translation model may take **20 seconds** to load for the first request.

 ## Project Structure
 The project uses a layered architecture for better modularity and scalability.